 - Heritage assessment and impact statement/Ecological assessment and EPBC Act Requirements The proposed action for medium to high density residential development has been referred to the Commonwealth Department of the Environment and Energy (DEE).
 On 27 July 2018, DEE issued an approval with conditions under the EPBC Act (EPBC 2014/7372).
 Any concept plan or detailed development proposal is to be consistent with the relevant conditions of the EPBC approval.
-Reference is to be made in the Planning and Design Report as to how any concept plan or detailed development proposal complies with the EPBC approval. heritage significance and values of those existing elements of the site shall be assessed and formal heritage assessment prepared by a heritage consultant shall be provided as part of the concept plan.
-A heritage impact statement (HIS) must be provided for any redevelopment works and must include advice on mitigation measures to protect any identified heritage values.
-The assessment and HIS is to should be provided to the ACT Heritage Council for consideration. - Ecological assessment and EPBC Act requirements-Any adverse environmental impacts arising from the development proposals shall be identified by the lessee in accordance with the relevant- Commonwealth and Territory legislation.
-The lessee shall demonstrate compliance with the Environment Protection and Biodiversity Conservation Act 1999 (Cwth) in relation to any matters of National Environmental Significance on the site or adjacent to the site as part of the concept plan. - Environmental Protection and Pollution mitigation The concept plan must include assessment of the possible discharge of pollutants and noise caused by development of the land.
+Reference is to be made in the Planning and Design Report as to how any concept plan or detailed development proposal complies with the EPBC approval. - Environmental Protection and Pollution mitigation The concept plan must include assessment of the possible discharge of pollutants and noise caused by development of the land.
 These may be included within other supporting studies (such as traffic assessments) or as stand-alone documents.
-The Planning and Design Report, accompanying the concept plan and these assessments must identify any mitigation measures required to address discharge of pollutants and noise and what will need to be incorporated into the detailed design.
+The Planning and Design Report, accompanying the concept plan must identify any mitigation measures required to address discharge of pollutants and noise and what will need to be incorporated into the detailed design.
 The concept plan and these assessments must be in accordance with the Environment Protection Act 1997 (ACT) and Environment Protection Policies (EPPs) administered by the ACT Government's Environment Protection Agency. - Bushfire Risk Assessment and Management Plan an independent bushfire risk assessment using the Australian Standard for Risk Management AS/NZS 4360 and AS 3959 (as may be updated or replaced from time to time) is required and the outcomes shall be incorporated into the site design. - Environmental Management Concept (EMC) plan This must detail the proposed pollution control measures that will form part of the sediment and erosion control plan required under the Environmental Protection Agreement for the development of the site.
 The plan should be in accordance with the ACT EPA 2007 Environment Protection Guidelines for Construction & Land Development in the ACT and include items identified in Schedule 11.1 Pollution Control Plan Checklist of the Environment Protection Guidelines.